This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Raven still takes care of a lot of the messy puppy stuff while we got to play with little 3 lb fur balls!

-Or are you just searching for “adorable” Golden Retriever puppies because your about to get a Golden of your own?
+Or are you just searching for “adorable” Golden Retriever puppies because you’re about to get a Golden of your own?
 Puppies for Dummies will give you the basics on how to raise and train your new puppy.

 We Like: Beef Collagen Sticks - All of our pups love to bite, nip, and chew.
 We love using Collagen Sticks to help divert these unwanted behaviors.

 We Like: Calmeroos Puppy Toy w/ Heartbeat and Heat Packs - Perfect for new puppies.
 Helps ease anxiety in their new home.